20centaurifux/severin/README.md

 => (dispose! pool s)
 ```

-If a resource doesn't implement URIProtocol severin tries to lookup :uri.
-This
+If a resource doesn't implement *URIProtocol* *severin* tries to lookup :uri.
-makes it possible to use maps instead of custom types.
+This makes it possible to use maps instead of custom types.

 ```
-(defrecord FileReaderFactory
+(defrecord FileReaderFactory []
-  []
   FactoryProtocol
   (-create!
     [this uri]
     (let [stream (clojure.java.io/make-input-stream uri {})]
       (.mark stream 0)
-      {:stream stream :uri uri}))
+      {:uri uri
+       ::stream stream}))

   [...])
 ```